seek-oss/docker-ecr-cache-buildkite-plugin/README.md

             - /workdir/node_modules
 ```

 It also supports caching on specific JSON keys which can be specified following a `#` character using [jq syntax](https://jqlang.github.io/jq/manual/#object-identifier-index).
 This requires [jq](https://jqlang.github.io/jq/) to be installed on the build agent.
-You cannot use this in conjunction with Bash globbing.
+This implementation works by matching on the first `.json#` substring.

+A given entry cannot contain both a jq path and a bash glob.

 ```yaml
 steps: